pbsudharsan/polus-plugins-dl/polus-cellpose-inference-plugin/README.md

 3. By default, the plugin will use cyto as a pretrained model.

 This plugin saves the predicted vector field as a zarr array.
-Code has been tested with CUDA 10.1 , bfio:
-2.0.4 and runs on GPU by default.
+Code has been tested with CUDA 10.1 , bfio:2.0.4 and runs on GPU by default.

 ## Building